-Legislation in force in all States provides for the inspection of food and drugs with the object of assuring that all those goods which are sold shall be wholesome, clean and free from contamination or adulteration; and that all receptacles, places, and vehicles used for their manufacture, storage or carriage shall be clean.
+Legislation in force in all States provides for the inspection of food and drugs with the object of assuring that all those goods which are sold shall be wholesome, clean and free from contamination or adulteration; and that all receptacles, places and vehicles used for their manufacture, storage or carriage shall be clean.
 For further particulars in this connexion, and with respect also to the sale and custody of poisons, reference should be made to Official Year Book, No. 22, pp. 495-497.

 § 3.
-Supervision of Dairies, Milk Supply, etc.
+Supervision of Dairies, Milk Supply, Etc.

-1. General.-In earlier issues (see No. 22, pp. 497 to 499), allusion is made to the legislation in force in the various States to ensure the purity of the milk supply and of dairy produce generally.

-2. Number of Dairy Premises Registered.-The following table shows, so far as the particulars are available, the number of dairy premises registered and the number of cattle thereon.
-Compulsory registration is not in force throughout the whole area of the various States.
+- 1. General.-In earlier issues (see No. 22, pp. 497 to 499), allusion is made to the legislation in force in the various States to ensure the purity of the milk supply and of dairy produce generally. - 2.
+Number of Dairy Premises Registered.-The following table shows, so far as the particulars are available, the number of dairy premises registered and the number of cattle thereon.
+With regard to the latter the figures are not comparable as milch cows only are collected in some States, while others return all cattle depastured on registered premises.